Bitwise trie with bitmap: Tries and bitwise tries

-A trie is a type of search tree where – unlike for example a B-tree – keys are not stored in the nodes but in the path to leafs.
+A trie is a type of search tree where – unlike for example a B-tree – keys are not stored in the nodes but in the path to leaves.
 The key is distributed across the tree structure.
 In a "classic" trie, each node with its child-branches represents one symbol of the alphabet of one position (character) of a key.

 In bitwise tries, keys are treated as bit-sequence of some binary representation and each node with its child-branches represents the value of a sub-sequence of this bit-sequence to form a binary tree (the sub-sequence contains only one bit) or n-ary tree (the sub-sequence contains multiple bits).

 To give an example that explains the difference between "classic" tries and bitwise tries: For numbers as keys, the alphabet for a trie could consist of the symbols '0' ..
 '9' to represent digits of a number in the decimal system and the nodes would have up to 10 possible children.

 There are multiple straight forward approaches to implement such a trie as physical data structure.
 To state two: